 Police say use of racial slur clearly audible as they investigate racist incidents toward Utah team

-COEUR D'ALENE, Idaho (AP) — Police investigating racist incidents directed toward the Utah women's basketball team when they were near their Idaho hotel while in town last month for the NCAA Tournament say they've found an audio recording in which the use of a racial slur was clearly audible.
+COEUR D’ALENE, Idaho — Police investigating racist incidents directed toward the Utah women’s basketball team when they were near their Idaho hotel while in town for the NCAA Tournament say they’ve found an audio recording in which the use of a racial slur was clearly audible.

-The Coeur d’Alene Police Department said in a Wednesday post on Facebook that it is working to determine the “context and conduct" associated with the slur's use to determine if there was a violation of law.
+The Coeur d’Alene Police Department said that it is working to determine the “context and conduct” associated with the slur’s use to determine if there was a violation of law.
 Police said they are still reviewing evidence from the March 21 incidents, but it appears that a racial slur was used more than once.

 Police said they’ve collected about 35 hours of video from businesses in the area, and that video and audio corroborates what members of the basketball program reported.
 Police said detectives are working to locate any additional evidence and get information on suspects.
 Detectives also are trying to identify a silver car that was in the area at the time.